ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 The purpose of `TaskConfig` is to define all parameters that are necessary for configuring each party.
 It includes all the fields to be associated with a task.
-In addition to the Aggregator endpoints, maximum batch query count, and task expiration, the structure includes an opaque `task_info` field that is specific to a deployment.
+It also includes an opaque `task_info` field that is specific to a deployment.
 For example, this can be a string describing the purpose of this task.
 It does not include cryptographic assets shared by only a subset of the parties, including the secret VDAF verification key {{!VDAF}} or public HPKE configurations {{!RFC9180}}.

-The opaque `query_config` field defines the DAP query configuration used to guide batch selection.
-Its content is structured as follows:
+The `batch_config` field defines the DAP batch mode.
+Its contents are as follows:

 ~~~
 struct {
     Duration time_precision;
-    uint16 max_batch_query_count;
     uint32 min_batch_size;
-    QueryType query_type;
+    BatchMode batch_mode;
-    select (QueryConfig.query_type) {
+    select (BatchMode.batch_mode) {
         case time_interval:   Empty;
-        case fixed_size:    uint32 max_batch_size;
+        case leader_selected: Empty;
     };
-} QueryConfig;
+} BatchConfig;
 ~~~

 The length prefix of the `query_config` ensures that the `QueryConfig` structure can be decoded even if an unrecognized variant is encountered (i.e., an unimplemented query type).

-The maximum batch size for `fixed_size` query is optional.
-If `query_type` is `fixed_size` and `max_batch_size` is 0, then the task does not have maximum batch size limit.
-In particular, during batch validation ({{Section 4.6.5.2.2 of !DAP}}), the Aggregator does not check `len(X) <= max_batch_size`, where `X` is the set of reports successfully aggregated into the batch.

 The `vdaf_config` defines the configuration of the VDAF in use for this task.
 Its content is as follows (codepoints are as defined in